 With redspokes you will be travelling in small groups averaging 12 people (not exceeding 16).
 We feel that this is important because it causes as little environmental damage and disturbance as possible, whilst making it easier to make genuine contact with local people.
 We have also found that in smaller groups it can be easier to develop a sense of camaraderie and friendship with your fellow travellers.

-All of our guides are experienced cyclist and travellers.
+Many of our tours are run by our experienced local guides.
+Some of our more adventurous, remote itineraries are led by a UK redspokes guide in addtion to the local team.
+All of our guides are experienced cyclists and travellers.
 It is their job to lead the group, support you and ride with you throughout the tour.
-Selected for their knowledge of tours and leadership qualities, our guides are from a range of backgrounds; each has their own individual qualities which add to your experience.
-They will in most cases be fully trained in first aid for adventure travel and are competent bike mechanics.
+Selected for their knowledge of destinations and leadership qualities, our guides are from a range of backgrounds; each has their own individual qualities which add to your experience.
+They will, in most cases, be fully trained in first aid for adventure travel and are competent bike mechanics.
 On some tours a bike mechanic will also accompany the group and look over and service your bike daily.

 Lee has helped develop our off road rides in both the UK and Pakistan.
 He has led tours in the UK, Peru, Tibet and India.
 He always seems to be on hand if anyone needs help, nothing ever seems to be too much trouble for him.
 A strong passionate mountain biker who's welcoming and supportive nature makes him a valued leader.